-In general, water quality of groundwater from NMMA wells is suitable for its existing uses and meets US EPA requirements for those intended uses.
+In general, the quality of groundwater from NMMA wells is suitable for its existing uses and meets US EPA requirements for those intended uses.
 Exceptions include locally contaminated shallow groundwater where surface discharges or leaching have produced elevated concentrations of water quality constituents of concern.
-Examples include an ongoing remediation effort at a coastal refinery (in the unused shallow aquifer only), areas of nitrate contamination and a water supply well which has 1,2,3-Trichloropropane (1,2,3-TCP) concentrations slightly higher than the notification level of 5 ng/L. In most cases, these contaminants exist locally and are being monitored and managed with the oversight of local and regional regulatory agencies.
+Examples include an ongoing remediation effort at the near-coastal refinery (in the, locally unused, shallow aquifer only), areas of nitrate contamination, and a few water supply wells with constituents of concern including 1,2,3-Trichloropropane (1,2,3-TCP), iron, and manganese.

 Groundwater from inland wells has a wide range of groundwater quality composition and can be variable, both between wells with similar groundwater elevations drawing water from the same aquifer, and over time within a single well.
 Chloride and total dissolved solids concentrations in samples from inland deep aquifer groundwater wells have been relatively constant over time, while groundwater in some shallow dune sand aquifer wells exhibits elevated nitrate concentrations or increasing salinity.
-During 2020, 65 water supply wells in addition to 16 monitoring wells and 17 environmental monitoring wells were sampled at least once for water quality; many were sampled multiple times during the year for many water quality constituents.
-The water quality components evaluated vary by well and sampling periods depending on the purpose of sampling and on regulatory requirements.
+During CY 2021, 60 water supply wells in addition to 11 monitoring wells and 25 environmental monitoring wells were sampled at least once for water quality; many were sampled multiple times during the year for many water quality constituents.
+The water quality components evaluated vary by well and sampling periods depending on the purpose of sampling regulatory requirements and availability of physical access to the well for sampling.